Tailed Radio Galaxies from the TIFR GMRT Sky Survey: Summary

 \section{Summary}

-We have presented 268 new tailed galaxy candidates from the visual inspection of the 150 MHz TGSS survey out of which $189$ are WAT type and $79$ are NAT type sources.
-We found $194$ sources from the northern sky and 74 sources from the southern sky.
+We have presented 264 new tailed galaxy candidates from the visual inspection of the 150 MHz TGSS survey out of which $203$ are WAT type and $61$ are NAT type sources.
+We found $192$ sources from the northern sky and 72 sources from the southern sky.
 Because of the low radio frequency used in the survey, a significant number of steep-spectrum sources are seen.
+The summary of the paper is as follows: